scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 - *Resilience to compromised entities and keys.* Compromised or malicious trust roots outside an ISD cannot affect operations that stay within that ISD.
 Moreover, as trust roots (in the form of a TRC) can only be updated through a voting process, each ISD can be configured to withstand the compromise of a number of its root keys.

-- *Multilateral governance.* The voting mechanism mentioned above makes sure that fundamental changes to the trust policies only happen with the consent of multiple entities administering an ISD.
+- *Multilateral governance.* The voting mechanism mentioned above makes sure that fundamental changes to the trust policies are only allowed with the consent of multiple entities administering an ISD.
 Within an ISD, no single entity is in full control, or owns a cryptographic "kill-switch".

 - *Support for versioning & updates.* Trust within an ISD is normally bootstrapped with an initial ceremony.
 Subsequent updates to the root of trust (TRC) are handled automatically.
 The PKI design makes sure that certificate rollover can be automated so that certificates can be rotated frequently (e.g., every few days for AS certificates).